-Data Element versus Data Item
+Data Element vs. Data Item

-In an attempt to define data base terms with a view toward practical applications, the Department of Defense (DoD) defines a data element as a named identifier of each of the entities and their attributes that are represented in a data base.
+In an attempt to define database terms with a view toward practical applications, the Department of Defense (DoD) defines a data element as a named identifier of each of the entities and their attributes that are represented in a database.
 As such, data elements must be designed as follows: